leob03/E2E_Object_Pose_Estimator/README.md

 ### Hough Voting Layer

 One important piece of the PoseCNN architecture for inference time is a Hough voting layer.
-As described in the text, and illustrated below, a Hough voting layer is used during inference time to extract a single centroid prediction from the translation maps produced by `TranslationBranch` and the segments produced by `SegmentationBranch`.
+As  illustrated below, a Hough voting layer is used during inference time to extract a single centroid prediction from the translation maps produced by `TranslationBranch` and the segments produced by `SegmentationBranch`.

 <p align="center">
   <img src="https://deeprob.org/assets/images/posecnn_hough.png" alt="Image Description" width="600" height="400">